Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 Pepper: Dead?
 Why?
 Because I fell two hundred feet?

-- Do a Barrel Roll: Blink and you'll miss it, but for an inexperienced pilot of the armor, Pepper certainly pulled off well right before destroying the necrocraft and joining her husband in a moment.
+- Do a Barrel Roll: Blink and you'll miss it, but for an inexperienced pilot of the armor, Pepper certainly pulled one off well right before destroying the necrocraft and joining her husband in a Back-to-Back Badasses moment.

 - The Dog Bites Back: Related to the above, Killian infuses her with Extremis, and then causes the explosion that appears to kill Peppers.
-Once she turns out alive again, Pepper beats up Killian, grabs one of Tony's repulsors and disintegrates the poor sap.
+Once she turns out to be alive, Pepper beats up Killian, grabs one of Tony's repulsors and disintegrates the poor sap.

 - Does Not Like Shoes: In The Avengers and Iron Man 3, after Pepper Potts starts a relationship with Tony.
 Once they start living together she's often seen being barefoot and in casual clothes, as a sign of how they're able to relax around each other. (not to mention having her with heels would create an uncomfortable height difference◊.)